Ubuntu Chinese Setup

 sudo apt-get install ibus-sunpinyin

-Chinese (Hong Kong) input methods
+Chinese (Hong Kong/Macau/Taiwan) input methods: where's Chewing?

-I've tried to add Chewing without success, using this in Terminal:
+I first tried to add Chewing without success, using this in Terminal:

 sudo apt-get install ibus-chewing